Thomas Jones Barker: Parisina

 Barker's Parisina, one of three paintings he exhibited at the Paris Salon of 1842, exemplifies several of the influences on his work while in France—the historical drama and vivid detail of his teacher, Vernet; the Style troubadour, with its idealized depictions of the Middle Ages and the Renaissance; and literary inspiration, in this case the long poem Parisina by Lord Byron.
-(Vernet had similarly drawn inspiration from Byron with his painting of 1826, Mazeppa aux loups.)
+(Vernet had similarly drawn inspiration from Byron with his painting of 1826, Mazepa and the Wolves.)
 The entry for Barker's Parisina in the catalogue for the Paris Salon of 1842 quotes (in French translation) the lines that inspired the painting: